tailhook/vagga/docs/what_is_vagga.rst

 * `Managing Dependencies with Vagga <https://medium.com/@paulcolomiets/managing-dependencies-with-vagga-79181046db66>`_
   shows basic concepts of using vagga and what problems it solves.

+* `The Higher Level Package Manager <https://medium.com/@paulcolomiets/vagga-the-higher-level-package-manager-e49e85fed42a>`_ -- discussion of vagga goals and future

 * `Evaluating Mesos <https://medium.com/@paulcolomiets/evaluating-mesos-4a08f85473fb>`_
   discuss how to run network tolerance tests.